 - Descriptive: monitor the performance of key activities such as marketing, sales & service to optimize costs.

-- Diagnostic: identify the lucrative customer segments.
+- Diagnostic: identify the most profitable customer segments.

 - Analytics Maturity: to prioritize various possibilities of development regarding the necessary analytical maturity of the company or the customer.

 The sourcing, refinement and utilization of data requires specialized tools, which vary greatly depending on the data source, data volume, data format, purpose of analysis, surrounding conditions or application.
 Accordingly, the question regarding the necessary tools should be only asked after it is clear which data should be sourced, refined and utilized, in which way and for what purpose.